 3 Under the Land Administration Act 1997 s.
 281(3) a reference in a written law to the Land Act 1933 is, unless the contrary intention appears, to be construed as if that reference were a reference to the Land Administration Act 1997.

-4 Formerly referred to the Water Authority Act 1984 the short title of which was changed to the Water Agencies (Powers) Act 1984 by the Water Agencies Restructure (Transitional and Consequential Provisions) Act 1995 s.
+4 Formerly referred to the Water Authority Act 1984, the short title of which was changed to the Water Agencies (Powers) Act 1984 by the Water Agencies Restructure (Transitional and Consequential Provisions) Act 1995 s.
 7. The reference was changed under the Reprints Act 1984 s.
 7(3)(gb).

+5 Repealed by the Water Resources Legislation Amendment Act 2007.

-5 Repealed by section 4 of this Act (and see endnote 2).
+6 Repealed by section 4 of this Act (and see endnote 2).

-6 Repealed by the Mining Act 1978.
+7 Repealed by the Mining Act 1978.

-7 Under the Alteration of Statutory Designations Order 2003, a reference in any law to the Department of Mines is, unless the contrary intention appears, to be read and construed as a reference to the Department of Industry and Resources.
+8 Under the Alteration of Statutory Designations Order 2003, a reference in any law to the Department of Mines is, unless the contrary intention appears, to be read and construed as a reference to the Department of Industry and Resources.

+Under the Public Sector Management Act 1994 the names of departments may be changed.
+At the time of this reprint the former Department of Industry and Resources is called the Department of Mines and Petroleum.

-8 The Water Resources Legislation Amendment Act 2007 Pt.
+9 The Water Resources Legislation Amendment Act 2007 Pt.
 11 deals with certain transitional issues some of which may be relevant for this Act.

-9 Section 48A and the Second Schedule were inserted by the Limitation Act Amendment Act 1954 s.
+10 Section 48A and the Second Schedule were inserted by the Limitation Act Amendment Act 1954 s.
 8.